 Stone Town (Tanzania)

 Located in Zanzibar City in Tanzania, Stone Town is the oldest part of Zanzibar.
-The town contains important pieces of history about Tanzania and the East Africa people.
+The town contains important pieces of history about Tanzania and the East African people.
 In the 19th Century, Stone Town was a bustling center of spice trading and slave trading.
-The structures and architecture found in this town dating from the 19th-century showpieces and hints of mixtures of Arab, Persian, European, and even Indian influences.
-This town was declared a Heritage Site by UNESCO and is a huge tourism attraction for the country
+The structures and architecture found in this town date from the 19th-century showpieces and hints of mixtures of Arab, Persian, European, and even Indian influences.
+This town was declared a Heritage Site by UNESCO and is a huge tourist attraction in the country

 Nelson Mandela Capture Site (South Africa)